-Operating profits are forecast based on historical experience of operating margins, adjusted for the impact of for future trends in the relevant industries.
+Operating profits are forecasted based on historical experience of operating margins, adjusted for the impact of for future trends in the relevant industries.

-Cash flows beyond that five-year period have been extrapolated using a steady 4% (2021: 3%) per annum growth rate.
+Cash flows beyond that five-year period have been extrapolated using a steady 3.5% (2022: 4%) growth rate per annum.